daniel-muthukrishna/FitELP/README.md

 ampList

-    - if not list it will be take the copyFrom amplitude List and divide by the ampList scalar
+    - if not list it will be take the copyFrom amplitude List and multiply by the ampList scalar

 numComps: